Improving the quality of life for patients diagnosed with serious illness

-Palliative Care is a specialized medical care focused on providing you with relief from the symptoms, pain and stress which result from a serious illness – no matter the diagnosis.
-Your illness may be life limiting, life threatening or chronically severe.
+Palliative Care is a specialized medical care focused on providing you with relief from the symptoms, pain and stress resulting from a serious illness – no matter the diagnosis.
+Your illness may be life-limiting, life-threatening or chronically severe.
 The goal of Palliative Care is to improve the quality of life for both you and your family.

 The Palliative Care team is made up of providers, nurses and social workers.
 We work with your other medical providers to provide an extra layer of support to make sure your care is aligned with what is important to you.